Colpoys (1803 ship): 1804

 Lieutenant Thomas Ussher (or Usher) was appointed to command Colpoys on 6 April 1804.
 She then was attached to Admiral Cornwallis's blockading force off Brest.
 On 7 May, she was at Plymouth when sealed dispatches arrived and she immediately set out to westward, destination unknown but presumed to be for the Streights [sic].
 On 30 June, a Spanish brig, the Nombra del Jesus, and her cargo of soap, brandy, and the like, arrived at Plymouth.
 She had been sailing to Morlaix when Colpoys captured her and sent her in.

 Towards the end of 1804, Ussher was assigned to be the second-in-command to Captain Peter Puget in a proposed operation to destroy the fleet at Brest by means of fire ships.
 (Note: Puget, in a letter to Cornwallis referred to "Lieutenant Ussher, of the Sir John Colpoys schooner".)
 However a succession of winter gales blew the British fleet from the coast.
 When the fleet regained its station Cornwallis was unsure as to whether or not the enemy had left port.
 Ussher, of his own accord, that night sailed close to shore and then took his gig (a 4-oared boat) into the harbour.
 He rowed along the whole French line, which consisted of 21 ships.
 The French spotted the gig as it was alongside the flagship, but though several enemy boats pursued him, Ussher escaped.
 The next day Colpoys joined the British squadron flying the signal "The enemy the same as when last reconnoitered".

 Ussher's next exploit was to land at midnight on 6 September, with only six men not more than 200 yards from Fort de Bertheaume.
 There he captured a signal-post with its copy of the French private signals.
 Lloyd's Patriotic Fund gave Mr. Francis Rennells, Colpoyss mate, an honour sword worth £30 for "his spirited conduct" in the attack.

 1805

 On 8 January 1805, the "armed ship" Colpoys brought a Spanish prize into Portsmouth.
 Then on 17 February, there arrived at Plymouth Jong Jerrens (or Jong Jarrett) Bart, master, which had been sailing from Marens or (or Marennes) to Bilbao when Colpoys detained her.

-Next, on 5 February, Colpoys was off Cape Machicacho, some 60 kilometres west of San Sebastián when Ussher sighted a chasse-marée going along the shore.
+Next, on 5 February, Colpoys was off Cape Machicacho, some 60 km west of San Sebastián when Ussher sighted a chasse-marée going along the shore.
 Ussher set out in his boat and drove her ashore beneath the guns of a shore battery.
 He landed, spiked four of the guns, and threw a fifth over the parapet of the battery.
 The chasse-marée had bilged; she had been carrying brandy.
 In his letter to Cornwallis, Ussher also reported that Colpoys had detained three neutral vessels on their way to Spain.
 These were: